-How to Sell Your RV When You Owe More Than It's Worth
+How to Sell a Camper When You Still Owe On It

 Much depends on your financial situation and how willing you will be to take a fair-sized loss in order to get someone to purchase your unit.